Babaganoush07/Sqlite_Class/README.md

 ## Project Status
-Project is: _no longer being worked on_.
+Project is: _complete_.
 I'm sure there is more to add, but not for any of my needs.

 ## Acknowledgements